ZichenYuan/ZichenYuan/README.md

 - Pronouns: She/her
 - I study CS, Maths, and business
 - In school, I led the [Pupper AI team](https://washurobotics.com/Projects/pupper) of WashU robotics club, where we build AI, computer vision, and machine learning projects on a Stanford quadruped robot that can interact with its environment, and WICS [Women in Computer Science](https://www.wics.wustl.edu/).
-- I am also part of the [Mckelvey Build Fellows](https://www.mckelveyfellowship.com/), a group of student leaders in business and tech!
+- I am also part of the [Mckelvey Build Fellows](https://www.mckelveyfellowship.com/).

 ### 🔭 Professional experience
 - PM intern @ [Marginnote](https://www.marginnote.com/), one of the most popular note-taking APP in Apple Store!